 Quick pressure release or natural pressure release?
-Electric pressure cookers and multi-cookers like the Instant Pot have the ability to release pressure two ways.
-Here’s the difference!
+It’s one of the most common questions I get.
+Electric pressure cookers and multi-cookers like the Instant Pot, Ninja Foodi, and Crockpot Express have the ability to release pressure two ways.
+Let me explain the difference!

 What is the difference between a quick pressure release or natural pressure release, and when do I use them?